simula/ImageCLEFmed-MEDVQA-GI-2026/README.md

 The data used for this year's challenge is based on an expanded version of the [Kvasir-VQA](https://datasets.simula.no/kvasir-vqa/) dataset, comprising more than 150,000 question-answer pairs derived from GI endoscopy images.
 The dataset supports both answer prediction and explainability evaluation.

-To facilitate retrieval-augmented generation approaches, participants are also provided with a curated collection of verified endoscopy-related clinical resources that may be used during inference.

 Development Dataset: https://datasets.simula.no/kvasir-vqa-x1

 Testing Dataset: TBA